-The remainder of part B of sub lot 1 was sold to John Hutchings Jr in July 1913 (see table 7 above).
-Later, it was conveyed to Harry and Florence Giggey and then to John and Nancy (née Giggey) Ross.
-On September 23, 2010, Nancy Ross sold the property (now with PID 222521) to Promised Land Holdings Corp. (owned by Stephen and Andrea Allaby) (deed no. 29266021; deed registered on September 24, 2010).
+On April 26, 1966, the Bartlett's sold their property to John and Nancy Ross (deed no. 135312 in deed book 127, page 420; deed registered on May 16, 1966).
+On September 23, 2010, Nancy Ross sold the property (now assigned PID 222521) to Promised Land Holdings Corp. (owned by Stephen and Andrea Allaby) (deed no. 29266021; deed registered on September 24, 2010).

-The deeds related to the sale of property to James McMullin (sub lot 1, figure 4) and to Edward Foster (sub lot 3) describe the southeast corner of John Foster's grant (sub lot 2 - PID 222604) as land "occupied" by William Charlton.
+The deeds related to the sale of land to James McMullin (sub lot 1, figure 4) and to Edward Foster (sub lot 3) describe the southeast corner of John Foster's grant (sub lot 2 - PID 222604) as land "occupied" by William Charlton.
 The deeds use the term "occupied" rather than "owned" which might imply that although Charlton was on the land in 1835, he was not the owner.
 It's not known how Charlton came to be on Kennebecasis Island but it seems that he was settled there before lot 11 was granted to John Foster.
 There is no registered deed for the sale by Foster of any land to Charlton nor are there any records related to any land disputes between these two.
 It's likely that Charlton purchased his property from Foster at about the time that Foster was selling other parcels of lot 11 and that Charlton's deed to the land was never registered.